quanhspdz/Dictionary-OOP/README.md

   1. Add more dictionaries.
   2. Add more complex games.
   3. Optimize the word lookup algorithm.
-  4. Use a database to store data.
-  5. Integrate the application with API of Google Translate to translate paragraphs and whole documents.
-  6. Integrate the application with API of Google Speech to Text to convert speech to text.
+  4. Integrate the application with API of Google Speech to Text to convert speech to text.
-  7. Improve the user interface.
+  5. Improve the user interface.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ## Project status